What is the Net Asset Value in mutual funds?

 It can be challenging to haggle with some merchants.
 Fortunately, ETFs make it simple by calculating and disseminating information to the public daily.
 Net asset value (NAV) is the word for this “value,” and it’s one of the essential data elements for ETFs and mutual funds.

-The value of a fund’s assets subtracting the value of its liabilities is known as net asset value (NAV).
+The value of a fund’s assets subtracted the value of its liabilities is known as net asset value (NAV).
 The term “net asset value” is frequently used in the context of mutual funds and ETFs, and it refers to the value of the assets owned in the fund.

 The Securities and Exchange Commission (SEC) requires mutual funds and ETFs to compute their NAV at least once every business day.